-The Department of Justice has essentially determined that it’s just as discriminatory to prevent certain customers from conducting online financial transactions as it is would be if you prevented certain customers from entering your front doors.
-Allowing accessibility barriers to permeate your website is comparable to dismantling or blocking the wheelchair ramp at the entrance of your building!
+The number of accessibility lawsuits will likely continue to rise.
+The Department of Justice (DOJ) has determined it is as discriminatory to prevent certain customers from conducting online financial transactions as if you prevented certain customers from entering your building.

-Financial companies that have been at the receiving end of litigation or complaints about their websites and apps include Bank of America, H&R Block and Charles Schwab, to name a few.
 In 2014, 12 banks were found guilty of violating New York State’s human rights law with their inaccessible websites.
-That same year, the Bureau of Internet Accessibility listed dozens of North American banks that are “vulnerable to litigation risk” because of their websites.4
+That same year, the Bureau of Internet Accessibility listed dozens of North American community banks that are “vulnerable to litigation risk” because of their websites.6

-Currently, the most commonly cited technical requirements for accessibility in Department of Justice settlement agreements and enforcement actions are the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA.
+The most commonly cited technical requirements for accessibility in the DOJ’s settlement agreements and enforcement actions are the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA.
 Thus, complying with WCAG is a way to ensure you’re not violating the ADA with your digital financial services and apps.